riddle-com/php-client-sdk/README.md

 # Riddle PHP client

-This library makes it easy to work with the Riddle API v3 & its webhook integration.
+This library makes it easy to work with...
+- the Riddle API v3
+- incoming Riddle webhooks (validates & parses them)

 Available endpoints can be found [here](https://www.riddle.com/creator/v3/docs).